-I am the third generation of artists in my family and have a Bachelor of Arts from The Glasgow School of Art.
-I have worked on art installations, environmental art projects and large-scale public events.
+Born in England, I am the third generation of artists in my family.
+I gained a Bachelor of Arts at The Glasgow School of Art in Scotland, which is recognized as one of the world’s leading art schools.
+As well as painting, textile art and set design, I have worked on many art installations, environmental art projects and large-scale public events.